1 Thes 5:2

 The outcome for us will not be determined whether we are "waking in life or sleeping in death" (Moffatt).
 When our Lord returns, both the living and the dead believers will receive their glorified bodies (1Co 15:51, 52, 53, 54; 1Th 4:16,17) and the grand purpose of God for us will be realized, "that … we may live together with him."
 Then both groups will enter into life in all its fullness.

-Live together with Him - Observe how this statement clearly implies Jesus did not just die on the Cross but was resurrected from the grace.
+Live together with Him - Observe how this statement clearly implies Jesus did not just die on the Cross but was resurrected from the grave.
 Williams renders this clause to "live in fellowship with Him".
-The idea is to live in intimate (sun/syn speaks of one mixed with another so that no one can tell the difference from the other) fellowship with the very One Who Himself is the very essence of eternal life (cp Jn 20:31, 1Jn 5:12, Col 3:4-note).
-Simply incomprehensible bliss!
-This blessed eternal life will be realized when the Bridegroom returns for His Bride, the church (see The Jewish Wedding Analogy), and we receive our glorified bodies (1Co 15:51, 52, 53, 54, 1Th 4:16- note; 1Th 4:17-note)
+The idea is to live in intimate (sun/syn speaks of intimacy, of one mixed with another so that no one can tell the difference from the other) fellowship with the very One Who Himself is the very essence of eternal life.
+This is simply incomprehensible and it will take an eternity to even begin to fathom this great truth!
+This blessed eternal life is realized now in this present life, but will be fully realized when the Bridegroom returns for His Bride, the church (see The Jewish Wedding Analogy), and we receive our glorified bodies (1Co 15:51, 52, 53, 54+, 1Th 4:16+; 1Th 4:17+)

 Peter explains that the Lamb of God, the only begotten Son of God…